test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

   A newpage (page break) is realized by a double slash ('``//``').
 These two slashes must be the only characters in line!/ Internally this double slash is mapped to the LaTeX command ``\newpage``.

-These syntax extensions can currently be used in separate rst files only and are not available within docstrings of Python modules.
+These syntax extensions can currently be used in separate RST files only and are not available within docstrings of Python modules.